aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/090_bootstrap/010-bootstrap.md

 ```

 The output should be similar to the following.
-It should point to bootstrap folder of platform repo:
+It should point to bootstrap folder of platform repo.
+You will notice platform_repo_basepath is not used in this workshop so it is set to empty string:

 ```
 https://d3mkl1q53qn8v6.cloudfront.net/gitea/workshop-user/eks-blueprints-workshop-gitops-platform